Reintroducing Straight-Through Estimators as Principled Methods for Stochastic Binary Networks: Derivation and Analysis

 If we now define that $\frac{\partial x_i}{\partial a_i} \equiv 2 F'(a_i)$, the summation over $i$ in \eqref{local-exp} with the approximation~\eqref{fd-approx} can be written in the form of a chain rule:

 To clarify, the estimator is already defined by the LHS of~\eqref{ST-chain}.
 We simply want to compute this expression by (ab)using the standard tools, and this is the sole purpose of introducing $\frac{\partial x_i}{\partial a_i}$.
-Indeed the RHS of~\eqref{ST-chain} is a product of matrices that can be efficiently computed by multiplying from right to left, \ie by backpropagation.
-We thus obtained ST algorithm~\cref{alg:STE}, {\em which matches exactly to the one described by \citet{HintonST}}: to sample on the forward pass and use the derivative of the noise cdf on the backward pass.
-The coefficient $2$ that occurred is due to that we used $\pm 1$ encoding for $\vx$.
+Indeed the RHS of~\eqref{ST-chain} is a product of matrices that would occur in standard backpropagation.
+We thus obtained ST algorithm~\cref{alg:STE}.
+We can observe that {\em it matches exactly to the one described by \citet{HintonST}: to sample on the forward pass and use the derivative of the noise cdf on the backward pass}, up to the multiplier $2$ which occurred due to the use of $\pm 1$ encoding for $\vx$.